Khloe Kardashian & Tristan Thompson Party With LeBron James & Wife In L.A., Reports ‘Radar Online’

-Khloe Kardashian and Tristan Thompson hit the town on Monday night and were even spotted headed to the club with Tristan’s former teammate, LeBron James and his wife Savannah.
+Khloe Kardashian and Tristan Thompson hit the town on Monday night and were even spotted headed to the club with Tristan’s former teammate, LeBron James, and his wife Savannah.

-According to a July 10 report by Radar Online, Khloe Kardashian and Tristan Thompson went out for a date night and first grabbed dinner at Malibu hot spot, Nobu, which is a favorite for all of the Kardashian/Jenner girls.
-Later, The couple went to party and the club and ran into none other than LeBron James and Savannah while there.
+According to a July 10 report by Radar Online, Khloe Kardashian and Tristan Thompson went out for a date night and first grabbed dinner at Malibu hot spot Nobu, which is a favorite for all of the Kardashian/Jenner girls.
+Later, The couple went to party at the club and ran into none other than LeBron James and Savannah while there.

 As many fans already know, LeBron James and Tristan Thompson were teammates in Cleveland for the past four years.
 However, earlier this month LeBron shocked many fans by leaving the Cavs and announcing his plans to sign with the L.A.
 Lakers, leaving Tristan and his former teammates behind.

 The two couples were photographed together and there didn’t seem to be any bad blood.
 However, this could have been the first time that Tristan and LeBron had seen each other since James made the decision to leave Cleveland.
-Things may have been a bit awkward between the pair, but it seems they both understand that basketball is a business for them, and that they’ll be playing against each other next season.
+Things may have been a bit awkward between the pair, but it seems they both understand that basketball is a business for them and that they’ll be playing against each other next season.

 As previously reported by the Inquisitr, it seems that Khloe Kardashian and Tristan Thompson had a great time on their date night on Monday.
 Thompson posted a video to his Snapchat story of himself and his baby mama in the back of a car and he was serenading her.